cachett/Robotics/README.md

 # Robotics
-Repository for Robotic Project IC
+Repository for Robotic Project at Imperial College